After lottery setback, Hawks look to add to young core

 “What you see when you get to the later rounds of the playoffs — and you’re even seeing in the regular season — is the position-less basketball,” Schlenk said.
 “You have five guys out there that can space the floor and handle the ball and obviously defend multiple positions, those are the kinds of things we’re looking for and will continue to look for.”

-Young averaged 19.1 points and 8.1 assists per game, teaming with second-year player Collins to give fans in the A-T-L a promising core.
+Young averaged 19.1 points and 8.1 assists, teaming with second-year player Collins to give fans in the A-T-L a promising core.

 Collins was a steal in the 2017 draft at No. 19 (for those who may have forgotten, Markelle Fultz and Lonzo Ball went with the top two picks).
 With a high-flying style that still shows plenty of potential upside, the 6-foot-10 Collins teamed with Young to lead the Hawks in scoring (19.5) and rebounding (19.8).